andradesdiego/podcaster/README.md

 # Podcaster

-A modern podcast application demonstrating Domain-Driven Design architecture with React and TypeScript.
+A modern podcast application demonstrating Clean Architecture with React and TypeScript.
 Browse the top 100 music podcasts from iTunes, view detailed episode lists, and play content with HTML5 audio.

 ## Prerequisites